For Employers & Recruiters

 Butler University students and graduates receive an education based in critical thinking and the liberal arts, developing professional skillsets and pursuing experiential learning both in and out of the classroom via internships, rotations, student teaching, service, on-campus jobs, study abroad, and more.

+Butler University students are committed to learning and success.
 Given their drive, full-time support from staff and faculty, and immediate access to the greater Indianapolis for-profit, nonprofit, education, service, and government sectors, Bulldogs continuously achieve post-graduation success at higher levels than peer schools—no matter their majors—improving the world while securing healthy incomes.
-Thanks to their success, Butler University was yet again #1 atop Midwest universities in the 2021 U.S. News & World Report Best Colleges rankings.
+Thanks to their success, Butler University was yet again #1 atop Midwest universities in the 2022 U.S. News & World Report Best Colleges rankings.

 Our online employment portal, Handshake, is utilized by all small colleges/universities within the state, as well as the entire Indiana University system.
 After being approved to join Butler’s network, you can post internship and job opportunities, as well as events, to students and graduates directly.
 You’re welcome to create a free Handshake account for yourself and, if needed, your employer.
 You can also submit available internships and jobs via our web form (which we then post to Handshake on your behalf).
 If you encounter any problems, please email the CaPS office.

-Butler University's Old National Bank Center for Business Excellence has built a new platform called BlueWork that connects students and employers for short-term, project-based work opportunities (micro-internships) without the need for employers to hire and supervise an intern or full-time employee.
-Learn more about Butler BlueWork.
+BlueWork is Butler University’s new platform that connects students and employers for short-term, project-based work opportunities without the need for employers to hire an intern or full-time employee.

 Here’s how an internship for a typical Butler student plays out: